Below one can find the regulations for the Willem R. van Zwet Award

 The Willem R. van Zwet Award, installed in 2012, is bestowed each year to an outstanding doctoral dissertation in the fields of Statistics and/or Operations Research.

-The promotor(es) nominate a researcher that successfully defended his or her Ph.D. at a Dutch university in the two academic years (September 1 to September 1) prior to the award ceremony.
+The promotor(es) nominate a researcher that successfully defended his or her Ph.D. at a Dutch university in the academic year (September 1 to September 1) prior to the award ceremony.
 Nomination is allowed only once.
 Thesis topic(s) should be closely related to statistics and/or operations research.

 The annual prize is awarded to the candidate who in the opinion of the jury has written the best Ph.D. thesis.
 If desired, the jury is allowed to award the prize up to two candidates.
 If no thesis of sufficient quality has been nominated, the jury may decide not to award the prize.
 The prize is €1000,- per winner.
 Besides awarding a prize, the jury has the option of honorable mention.
 All winners and honorable mentioned nominees receive a diploma that is awarded at the annual meeting of the VVSOR.

 The thesis is evaluated on the following points (among others):

 – practical applicability and/or fundamental theoretical importance of the main scientific results reported in the thesis;

 The jury consists of five persons, including a member of the board of the VVS.
 The board of the